jordanmichb/rock-paper-scissors/README.md

 ## Project: Rock, Paper, Scissors

-A simple rock, paper, scissors game designed to be played within the console.
+A rock, paper, scissors game designed with HTML, CSS, and JavaScript.